 It’s no secret that physicians experience burnout at epidemic levels.
-Survey results from the 2017 Medscape Lifestyle Report showed that nearly 60% of doctors felt emotionally exhausted and struggled to maintain a healthy work life balance.
-Some even said they had considered leaving the profession due to burnout.
+Survey results from the 2017 Medscape Lifestyle Report showed that nearly 60% of doctors felt emotionally exhausted and struggled to maintain a healthy work-life balance.
+Some even said they had considered leaving the profession due to medical burnout.
 But they’re not the only ones.

 While the conversation surrounding medical staff burnout has been quieter, it’s still a significant problem.
 Nearly 50% of nurse care managers and 36% of front office staff reported feeling burned out, according to a 2017 study from the Journal of General Internal Medicine.

 “Medical staff burnout is very real,” says Joe Mull, author of Cure for the Common Leader: What Physicians & Managers Must Do to Engage & Inspire Healthcare Teams.
 “We see the effect take hold of employees in a variety of ways, from high anxiety and exhaustion, to cynicism, boredom and feelings of ‘just going through the motions.’”